-The 2015-16 season was the 10th year for Eric Duft with the Weber State coaching staff.
+Eric Duft is in his 11th season on the Weber State coaching staff.
 He joined the Wildcats with head coach Randy Rahe in 2006.
 In 2009, Duft was elevated to the position of Associate Head Coach at Weber State.

 In his 10 years with the Wildcats, Duft has been a part of five Big Sky Conference titles and three trips to the NCAA Tournament.
 He has also coached six Big Sky Conference MVP’s.
 David Patten (2007), Kellen McCoy (2009), Damian Lillard (2010, 2012), Davion Berry (2014) and Joel Bolomboy (2016) were all named the Big Sky Conference MVP.

 He has helped lead the Wildcats to eight postseason tournament appearances, including trips to the NCAA Tournament in 2007, 2014 and 2016, two trips to the NIT, and the Collegeinsider.com Tournament championship game in 2013.
 WSU has also advanced to the Big Sky Tournament in all 10 seasons.

 In his role at Weber State, Duft calls the offensive plays during the game.
 Under his guidance, Weber State has been one of the top teams in the Big Sky in several statistical categories.
 During the 2012-13 season the Wildcats led the nation in field goal percentage and three-point field goal percentage in route to a record-setting 30-7 season.

 Duft came to Weber State after spending seven seasons as an assistant coach at Hutchinson Junior College in Hutchinson, Kansas.
 He served two seasons under current Utah State University head coach, Tim Duryea, and five seasons under Chad Wintz.
 The 2003-04 team posted a 29-4 record and were ranked among the top five in the country during the course of the season.